tidyverse/tidyverse.org/content/blog/reprex-1-0-0/index.md

 [^1]: Another way you might get reprex is by installing the tidyverse meta-package. reprex is one of the packages installed by [`install.packages("tidyverse")`](https://rdrr.io/r/utils/install.packages.html), however it is **not** among the core packages attached by [`library(tidyverse)`](http://tidyverse.tidyverse.org).

 [^2]: Since the output is commented out, its presence is harmless.
 But you can even use [`reprex::reprex_clean()`](https://reprex.tidyverse.org/reference/un-reprex.html) and friends to un-reprex code, if you like.

+[^3]: You can disable the WYSIWYG Slack message interface in **Preferences \> Advanced**.
+Select the **Format messages with markup setting**.
+The [Slack section of The Markdown Guide](https://www.markdownguide.org/tools/slack/) is helpful for figuring out which subsets of Markdown are supported in different parts of Slack.